esanchezm/stakefish-test/README.md

+> PLEASE READ: This is a take-home exercise I completed for a Site Reliability Engineer (SRE) position at stake.fish.
+The process was an absolute disaster due to the lack of professionalism shown by the recruiter.
+>
+> I submitted the exercise one week after receiving it.
+However, despite following up multiple times, I received no response.
+It wasn't until I reached out to a colleague of the recruiter's that I was informed they would eventually review my submission, but my time slot had passed because I was supposed to return my solution within 4 days and they proceeded with other candidates.
+In any case, I knew for certain that **no one had accessed the repository yet**.
+>
+> A couple of weeks later, I was contacted for a second interview and was told they would review my solution.
+To my shock, they wanted to discuss my code but in that call they ended up showing me another candidate's solution instead.
+I shared my code again at that specific time and they started reviewing it.
+Rather than postponing the interview for a proper review of my work, they shifted the conversation to another topic, specifically how Ethereum works.
+At that point, I was completely out of focus and asked to stop the interview, suggesting we could reschedule in a couple of weeks.
+They agreed and said mistakes happen...
+>
+> However, the next communication I received was from the recruiter, stating they didn't want to continue the process because I had supposedly withdrawn during the call. 🤦
+>
+> I'm leaving this here because it could be valid for personal reasons, to show my coding skills to other recruiters of more serious company.
+This recruiter and company is totally not worth my time or effort. 👋 :fishsticks: 🐟

 # Stakefish take-home exercise by Esteban Sánchez

 Hello 👋, this is the code I wrote for the take-home test for Stakefish.
 If you're a reviewer, please let me start by saying thank you, as I had fun writing it.
 Please check the commits along with this README file to understand my way of thinking and approach.